-You must first get your FSAID at www.studentaid.gov/FSAID and, if a dependent student, a FSAID for at least one parent or guardian.
+You must first get your FSAID at fsaid.ed.gov and, if a dependent student, a FSAID for at least one parent or guardian.
 The FSAID will allow you and your parent or guardian to electronically sign your FAFSA application.
 HGTC’s Financial Aid Office will receive an electronic copy of your FAFSA/SAR to confirm your eligibility, if you include our school code (004925) on your report.

 Students must check their WaveNet accounts (Financial Aid Requirements) to determine if all FAFSA requirements are met; if not, financial aid awards are delayed.
 WaveNet accounts provide account balances, student requirements and more.
-Visit WaveNet Central for assistance.
+Visit TECH Central for assistance.

 NOTE: New students and former students not enrolled for one year or more must apply for admission to the College.
 A student may apply for financial aid prior to admission, but no financial aid awards can be made until a student has applied and is accepted in an approved program of study at the College.
 Financial aid does not cover the required College application fee.

 To obtain priority for financial aid awards or scholarships for the following Fall Semester, FAFSA applications should be submitted prior to April 1.

 Federal Pell Grant Program (Title IV): This program provides funds to eligible students attending approved colleges, universities and other approved post-high school institutions.
 A student may apply if he/she is an undergraduate student enrolled in an eligible program and has not previously received a bachelor’s degree.
 Awards range from $639 to $6345 in an award year.

 Effective with the 2012-13 award year, a student’s Pell Grant Lifetime Eligibility is now limited to 12 (twelve) full-time semester awards or the equivalent of 12 (twelve) semesters.